ComputerSmoke/SlotMachine/README.md

 ERC1155 smart contract slot machine.
+This code is a work in progress and has yet to undergo testing.
+Do not deploy these contracts yet.